BePo65/mat-datatable/backlog.md

+* add (optional) footer to mat-datatable
-* show rowsInDatastore and filteredRowsInDatastore in demo project
+* show rowsInDatastore and filteredRowsInDatastore in footer in demo project
 * add filtering to demo
 * activeRow - add scrollIntoPosition
 * demo - resize table to viewport